kimipooh/disable-author-archive-redirection/readme.txt

 * Tested up 5.6 with PHP 7.4
 * Tested up 5.8
 * Tested up 6.0
+* Tested up to 6.1
+* Changed the supported version of WordPress from 4.0 to 5.4 or higher.

 = 1.0 =
 * First Released.